-questionnaires.
-11,16 The CAPTURE questionnaire was selfcompleted by all patients.
-The score ranges from 0 to 6, with higher scores reflecting higher exposure to polluted air, smoking, or dirt; breathing changes with weather or air quality; breathing difficulty with activity; tiring easily compared to others of similar age; and missing work, school, or other activities due to bronchitis, pneumonia, or colds.
-The CAT questionnaire is a multidimensional 8-item questionnaire that assesses the health status of patients with COPD.
+The day of the visit, subjects completed a personal data form including, anthropometrics, past medical history, CAPTURE and COPD Assessment Test (CAT) questionnaires ^{11,16} The CAPTURE questionnaire was self-completed by all patients.
+The score ranges from 0 to 6, with higher scores reflecting higher exposure to dirty polluted air, smoking or dirt, breathing changes with weather or air quality, breathing difficulty with activity, tiring easily compared to others similar age and missing work, school or other activities due to bronchitis, pneumonia or colds.
+The CAT questionnaire is a multidimensional 8-item questionnaire that assesses the health status in patients with COPD.
 The score ranges from 0-40.
-It is recommended that patients with a score >10 should be considered for regular treatment.
-Participants performed prebronchodilator spirometry following standard of practice17 using an Easy On spirometer (ndd Medical Technologies, Inc; Andover, Massachusetts) performed by study personnel trained in spirometry performance.
-The best of at least 3 maneuvers was reported.
-Spirometric values, including PEF values, were interpreted using the National Health and Nutrition Examination Survey prediction equations 18 incorporated in the hand-held spirometer software for interpretation.
-Subsequent to this evaluation, a low-dose chest CT was completed.
+It is recommended that patients with a score ≥ 10 should be considered for regular treatment.
+Participants performed pre bronchodilator spirometry following standard of practice 17 using an Easy On spirometer (ndd Medical Technologies Inc) performed by study personnel trained in spirometry performance.
+The best of at least three maneuvers was reported.
+Spirometric values, including peak expiratory flow values were interpreted using the National Health and Nutritional Examination Survey prediction equations 18 incorporated in the hand-held spirometer software for interpretation.
+Subsequent to this evaluation, a low dose chest CT was completed.
 Patients and providers were informed of the results.

-The definition of a positive screening included a CAPTURE questionnaire score of 5 or 6 or the combination of a score of 2-4 with a PEF rate of <250L/min for women and <350L/min for men.
-Besides the spirometric evidence of airflow limitation, clinically significant COPD was defined as patients with a CAT equal to or higher than 10.
+The definition of a positive screening included a CAPTURE questionnaire score of 5 or 6 or the combination of a score of 2-4 with a peak expiratory flow rate of <250 for women and 350 L/min for men.
+Besides the spirometric evidence of airflow limitation, clinically significant COPD was defined as patients with a COPD Assessment Test (CAT) equal to or higher than 10 (15).
 The presence or absence of emphysema was defined by the report from the blinded radiologist.
-Emphysema was quantified on the baseline screening CT scan as the percentage low attenuation area, defined as the percentage of lung volume with voxel density less than -950 Hounsfield units, using automated densitometry software (4DMedical; Carlton, Victoria, Australia).
-Data was stored in a secure server (REDCap; Nashville, Tennessee)
+Emphysema was quantified on the baseline screening CT scan as the percent low attenuation area (%LAA), defined as the percentage of lung volume with voxel density less than -950 Hounsfield units, using automated densitometry software (4DMedical).
+Data was stored in a secure server (REDCap)